 RHI for heat pumps

-Unfortunately the RHI is only currently available for air to water heat pumps.
+Unfortunately the RHI is only currently available for grand/air to water heat pumps.
 It can be speculated that this is because many air to air pumps are purely used for air conditioning, and it would be too difficult to differentiate for the purposes of government funding.